rapidsai/cudf/docs/source/10min.rst

 Selection by Label
 ~~~~~~~~~~~~~~~~~~~~~

-Select rows from index 2 to index 5 from columns 'a' and 'b'.
+Selecting rows from index 2 to index 5 from columns 'a' and 'b'.

 .. ipython:: python